 How to build your pond

-Fill the bottom with the remaining sand.
+Fill the bottom of the pond with the remaining sand.

-Choosing pond plants
+Choosing your pond plants

 There are four 'zones' in which pond plants may be grown; try to have plants in each zone.